-Barrow, a Democrat, was the representative for Georgia's 12th congressional district from 2005 to 2014.
+Barrow was the representative for Georgia’s 12th congressional district and was a Democrat.
+He served from 2005 to 2014.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Barrow is shown as a purple triangle. (analysis methodology)
+Barrow is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2014 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Barrow sponsored bills primarily in these issue areas:

 Government Operations and Politics (21%) Armed Forces and National Security (18%) Taxation (14%) Economics and Public Finance (14%) Labor and Employment (11%) Crime and Law Enforcement (7%) Health (7%) Transportation and Public Works (7%)

 Some of Barrow’s most recently sponsored bills include...

 - H.Res.
 633 (113th): Expressing the sense of the House with respect to accountability for mismanagement ...

 - H.R.
 4928 (113th): Readying Our Troops for Combat Act of 2014